serong/rust-rms/README.md

 # Rust-RMS

-Not a generic application, but just a simple CLI app for some tasks where average voltage and voltage rms are calculated.
+Not a generic application, but just a simple CLI app for some school tasks where average voltage and voltage rms are calculated.

 ## Usage